Camp Nekon, Monks Hill Rd, Kingston, MA 02364, USA

 Features

-This property used to be a Girl Scout camp (until 1975).
+This property used to be a Girl Scout camp (until 1975, when it was purchased by the town).
 Local scout troops may rent the camping area at Camp Nekon for no fee.
 Please make arrangements through the Kingston Recreation Department for a permit and a key.
+Camp Nekon is slowly rehabbing from extensive damage caused by illegal off-road vehicle activity.
+The Town of Kingston asks for patience while improvements are made.

 According to The Old Coast Road from Boston to Plymouth by Agnes Edwards, Monk’s Hill, where Camp Nekon is located, was known in earlier times as Mont’s Hill Chase, referring to a hunt in England.
 Because it is the highest elevation in Kingston, a beacon was placed here during the American Revolution.
 Lighting the beacon signified an invasion.